ndd21/PHYS281/docs/demo-anaconda.md

     This tutorial describes installing Anaconda on your own computer.
 It also describes creating new virtual environments and packages within those environments.
 For the PHYS281 course you only need to be able to install Anaconda.
 The information on creating environments and installing packages is just provided as additional useful information, but is not required.
+If you know what you are doing, you are of course welcome to use whatever package management tools you like (e.g., pip) instead of Anaconda, in which case you can skip this section.

 ## Installing Anaconda